hftbattle/documentation/en/strategy/examples.md

    You may do it both to reduce the current position and to collect other participants' orders staying on unfair price.
 5. It is worth thinking about what price can be treated as fair in each time period.
    `middle_price` is a bad indicator so you should watch carefully for other participants' actions in the order book on any update.
+6. The following strategy has a problem - if takes its orders into account while processing volumes.
+   This may lead to unexpected situations such as changing the target price level of new orders because of the strategy's orders in order book.
+   It's worth thinking how to change that.

 New ideas will come up during the contest and we are going to provide you the detailed overview.